-Now whether you believe in ghosts or not, these tours take you on an adventure that not only teaches you a part of Edinburgh’s history, but also leaves you feeling just a little “weird.”
+Now whether you believe in ghosts or not, these tours take you on an adventure that not only teaches you a part of Edinburgh’s history but also leaves you feeling just a little “weird.”
 Or, if you are like me, scared shitless.
 I hate horror movies because I find them unbelievable but, as Hitchcock knew, a good fright comes from what people don’t see or know.
 When I left the underground vault tour, I was so spooked that I refused to sleep with the light off that night.
 The only other time I felt such unease was after I saw The Blair Witch Project.

 The story I remember most is of a girl and her mother.
 The little girl felt someone grab her hand.
 Thinking it was her mom, she grabbed back.
 But the hand, according to the story, “felt weird” and slowly kept squeezing her hand until it hurt.
-When the girl said “you are hurting me,” the mother said “I’m over here, honey.”
+When the girl said, “You’re hurting me,” the mother said “I’m over here, honey.”
 The guide, moving the flashlight to the girl, found that she was standing alone.
 Who held her hand?
 How did she get separated?
 I don’t know.
 Maybe they made the story up.
 Or all the other stories for that matter.
 But moving through the vaults in the dark, with your mind in overdrive, creates an atmosphere of unease that you want on a ghost tour.
 Of course, the guy jumping out of the corner in the dark doesn’t help at all.

-George MacKenzie was in charge of the local prison in the 17th Century and loved persecuting the Scots Presbyterians (Covenanters).
-MacKenzie was infamous for the glee in which he would send people to the gallows.
+But the real “ghost “experience is the MacKenzie Poltergeist tour that takes you through Greyfriars Cemetery.
+The MacKenzie poltergeist is the most famous of Edinburgh’s ghosts.
+George MacKenzie was in charge of the local prison in the 17th century and loved persecuting the Scots Presbyterians (Covenanters) — he was infamous for the glee in which he would send people to the gallows.
 After he died, he was buried near Covenanter’s Prison in the cemetery.
 After a local homeless man accidentally opened his coffin in late 1998, his ghost supposedly began haunting the area.

-Tours take you through the graveyard and around the prison area.
+The tours take you through the graveyard and around the prison area.
 There are many stories of people being scratched or attacked, feeling sick, or discovering marks on their bodies the next day.
 It could all be psychosomatic, but a ghost tour through a “haunted” graveyard on Halloween?
 Perfect.